Agnes Keith, Countess of Moray: Most powerful woman in Scotland

 Queen Mary was deposed by the Confederate Lords at the battle of Carberry Hill, while Moray was still in France.
 Mary was taken in custody to Lochleven Castle.
+At this time, Agnes was acting as "commissioner and procurator" for her husband's business and legal affairs.
 Although the Lords would not forward Moray's letters to Mary, Agnes stayed with the Queen and her mother-in-law at Lochleven in July 1567.
 The English ambassador in Edinburgh Nicholas Throckmorton heard there was "grete sorowe betwixt the Queen and her at theyre meeting and much gretter at theyre departing."
+Throckmorton had heard that Mary was pregnant and this may have prompted Agnes' visit.

 Soon after on 24 July 1567, Mary abdicated.

-Moray was proclaimed Regent of Scotland for the infant King James VI on 22 August 1567.
+The Earl of Moray was proclaimed Regent of Scotland for the infant King James VI on 22 August 1567.
 While her husband held the regency, Agnes, Countess of Moray was the most powerful woman in Scotland.
 She was a very intelligent and intimidating politician, and many people were afraid of incurring her wrath.
 In May 1568, before the Battle of Langside, she coldly informed her frightened cousin, George Gordon, 5th Earl of Huntly, "ye haf mad me angary".
 Huntly had indicated that he would support Mary rather than Regent Moray.

 Moray was assassinated at Linlithgow in January 1570, by James Hamilton of Bothwellhaugh, a supporter of Queen Mary.
 Hamilton, using a pistol, fired at James from a window as the latter was passing in a cavalcade in the main street below, fatally wounding him.
 Agnes was pregnant at the time of her husband's murder and delivered a daughter, Margaret, shortly afterwards.
 She spent the two years following his assassination managing the family estates and fighting a series of legal battles in which she sought to obtain financial compensation for the time he acted as regent.

 In April 1570 John Wood, Moray's secretary visited Sir William Douglas at Loch Leven.
 At Lochleven Castle, Wood spoke to Margret Erskine, Lady Lochleven.
 She was looking after Agnes Keith's daughter.
 The child was "merry and very lusty".
 Her nurse was pregnant and wanted go home.
 In Edinburgh Sir William Douglas helped Wood check the coffers containing Agnes Keith's clothes at Holyrood Palace.

 While Agnes was at Dunnotar, her mother-in-law, Margaret Erskine, looked after her second eldest daughter, Annabell at the New House of Lochleven Castle.
 Although Annabell was described as "merry and very lusty" by Agnes' secretary John Wood in April 1570, some months later Margaret had to write to the widowed Countess of Moray describing her death.
 She told Agnes that "God sall send your Ladyschip barnis efter this, for ye ar young aneuch."